Bagging by Learning to Singulate Layers Using Interactive Perception: Physical Experiments

 We observe 4 failure modes of \bagging: \begin{enumerate}[(A)] \item Failure to flatten the bag with the correct orientation. \item Failure to successfully grasp a single layer of the bag. \item Bag slips out of the gripper after grasping a single layer. \item Robot hand hits the bag handles during insertion and does not put the objects inside the bag. \end{enumerate}

 Failure (A) occurs when the perception module fails to recognize the rim and handle regions, and thus rotates the bag in the wrong orientation.
 Failure (B) usually occurs when the robot accidentally grasps both layers and manipulates the bag into a configuration which prevents the robot from grasping a single layer in future trajectories.
 For bags with stiff plastic and fabric materials, failure (C) can occur when the single-layer grasp is not firm enough and the bag slips out.
 Failure (D) is often due to the bag not being rotated completely sideways, which means the insertion hand can fail to enter the bag.
-Additionally, for thin and thick plastic bags, their opening size is relatively small compared to their handles.
-Thus, during insertion, the robot hand may sometimes hit the handles or other parts of the bag, pushing the bag away or causing it to rotate, leading to insertion failure.
+Additionally, the robot hand may sometimes hit the handles or other parts of the bag, pushing the bag away or causing it to rotate, leading to insertion failure.